drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Step 2: Identify adversaries

 Define whom you are defending against.
-Examples could be a nosy roommate, passive data collection on internet infrastructure, a thief, etc. Different threats will have different capabilities, so it's useful to connect which assets you're protecting from which adversaries.
+Start by defining the motivation they might have to attack your assets.
+[Financial gain](https://www.verizon.com/business/resources/reports/dbir/) is a big motivator for many attackers, for example.

 ## Step 3: Identify the adversaries' capabilities